grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** Bravo!

-**Benjamin:** Now the code still does not compile, because I do not have the `Calculator` class at all...
+**Benjamin:** The code doesn't compile yet, because I don't have the `Calculator` class defined at all...

 **Johnny:** Sounds like a good reason to create it.